 It felt like hours passed, and still I found nothing.
 I’d checked all of the floors, even the Neonatal Intensive Care Unit, and the Geriatric Wing.
 My body was definitely not there, and neither were any spirit beings.
 I still hadn’t found the morgue, though I had gotten lost enough times in my search for it.
 I didn’t care to look anymore.
 If I was dead, finding my body wasn’t going to help matters, anyway.

 I made my way down to the main floor, ready to leave and go back to my apartment and rethink my strategy.
-As I walked past the desk, a dark-haired man in his early 30s wearing a suit approached the person on duty.
+As I walked past the desk, a dark-haired man wearing a suit approached the person on duty.
 He appeared to be in his late 30s, possibly early 40s, and the lines on his face told me he'd seen his share of weird things.
 Stone-faced, he asked the woman working at the desk for access to the morgue, flashing a badge as he did so.

-The woman handed him an access card and pointed him to an elevator I hadn't noticed.
+The woman handed him an access card and pointed him to an elevator I hadn’t noticed.
 The man thanked her and headed in the direction she indicated.
-I ran after him, close on his heels as he used the access card to open it, and I followed him into the elevator car and pressed myself against the wall.
-He jabbed at the button and we were soon moving down into the basement.
-The car lurched to a stop, and the doors slid open with a dinging sound.
+I ran after him, close on his heels as he used the access card to open the door.
+I followed him into the elevator car and pressed myself against the wall.
+He jabbed at the button and we were soon moving down into the bowels of the hospital.
+The car lurched to a stop, and the doors slid open with a "ding".
 The suit stepped out, and I hesitated a moment as an uneasy feeling washed over me.
 I gathered up my wits and followed him down the corridor.
 No matter what the outcome, I needed to get this over with.

 The door to the morgue opened and my eyes widened at the scene before me.
 A table sat in the middle of the room, and a partially covered body lay across the slab.
-The suit greeted the medical examiner, who was standing to one side of the body, and a younger, ginger-haired agent, who was on the other side.
+The suit greeted the medical examiner, who was standing to one side of the body, and a younger, red-haired agent, who was on the other side.
 The agent was bent over the corpse, studying the markings on its skin.
-I was too far away to see everything in detail, but I was close enough to know that the body wasn't mine, and I didn't care to look all that closely.
+I was too far away to see everything in detail, but I was close enough to know that the body wasn’t mine, and I didn't really want to get a better look.

 The older agent greeted his colleague, who didn’t look up from his task inspecting the young woman’s body.
 From my vantage point, I could see that she was a brunette, fairly young, and would have been pretty had her face not been etched with strange markings.
 The nauseous feeling threatened to creep up once more, and I turned away from the gruesome sight.
 Directly across from me were several rows of drawer-like handles.
 I grabbed one and tugged on it, sliding the storage tray out just far enough to see who was inside.